 The Lead Inspector “Home Drinking Water” lead test kit is very easy to use and provides accurate test results within minutes, no long waits or additional costs for laboratory fees.
-The kit will detect lead down to the EPA safety level of 10-15 ppb (parts per BILLION) and will have a shelf life of at least 1 year (usually longer).
+The kit will detect lead down to the EPA action level of 15 ppb (parts per BILLION) and will have a shelf life of at least 1 year (usually longer).

 - Test down to EPA action levels